code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-20-spring-kafka-consumer-producer-example.md

     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-The [Spring for Apache Kafka (spring-kafka) project](https://projects.spring.io/spring-kafka/) applies core Spring concepts to the development of Kafka-based messaging solutions.
+The [Spring for Apache Kafka (spring-kafka) project](https://projects.spring.io/spring-kafka/){:target="_blank"} applies core Spring concepts to the development of Kafka-based messaging solutions.
 It provides a 'template' as a high-level abstraction for sending messages.
 It also provides support for Message-driven POJOs with `@KafkaListener` annotations and a 'listener container'.

-In the following tutorial we will configure, build and run a Hello World example in which we will send/receive messages to/from Apache Kafka using Spring Kafka, Spring Boot and Maven.
+In the following tutorial, we will configure, build and run a Hello World example in which we will send/receive messages to/from Apache Kafka using Spring Kafka, Spring Boot, and Maven.

-# General Project Setup

 If you want to learn more about Spring Kafka - head on over to the [Spring Kafka tutorials page]({{ site.url }}/spring-kafka/).
 {: .notice--primary}

+# General Project Setup

 Tools used:
 * Spring Kafka 1.2
 * Spring Boot 1.5
 * Maven 3.5

 > Note that Spring Kafka 1.2 uses the Apache Kafka 0.10.2.x client.
-For more information consult [the complete Kafka client compatibility list](https://projects.spring.io/spring-kafka/#kafka-client-compatibility).
+For more information consult [the complete Kafka client compatibility list](https://projects.spring.io/spring-kafka/#kafka-client-compatibility){:target="_blank"}.

-We start by defining a Maven POM file which contains the dependencies for the needed [Spring projects](https://spring.io/projects).
-The POM inherits from the `spring-boot-starter-parent` project and declares dependencies to `spring-boot-starter` and `spring-boot-starter-test` [Spring Boot starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters).
+We start by defining a Maven POM file which contains the dependencies for the needed [Spring projects](https://spring.io/projects){:target="_blank"}.
+The POM inherits from the `spring-boot-starter-parent` project and declares dependencies to `spring-boot-starter` and `spring-boot-starter-test` [Spring Boot starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters){:target="_blank"}.

 A dependency to `spring-kafka` is added in addition to a property that specifies the version.
 At the time of writing the latest stable release was <var>'1.2.0.RELEASE'</var>.
 We also include `spring-kafka-test` in order to have access to an embedded Kafka broker when running our unit test.